ericmackrodt/Broadcaster/README.md

 	private void Command(object obj)
 	{
-		//We are publising from a command, but you could publish from anywhere _broadcaster.Publish(new DummyMessage()
+		//We are broadcasting from a command, but you could broadcast from anywhere _broadcaster.Event<DummyEvent>().Broadcast(new DummyMessage()
 		{
 			Content = "Something"
 		});